Chase branches struggle with Sandy's aftermath

-(Reuters) - Sandy could be the toughest challenge yet for the man who fixes JPMorgan Chase & Co’s (JPM.N) bank branches after hurricanes.
+Oct 30 (Reuters) - Sandy could be the toughest challenge yet for the man who fixes JPMorgan Chase & Co’s bank branches after hurricanes.

 The bank has more branches in and around New York than in other areas like Florida that are more commonly hit by hurricanes.
 And, with the city’s subways damaged, getting employees around will be tough, said Emmett Vollenweider, a native of Louisiana who worked through the damage left by Hurricanes Katrina, Rita and Irene, among others.